-Individual taxpayers can get a tax deduction for certain types of training using Lifetime Training Credits.
-You qualify for this credit if you take any type of postsecondary courses.
-You can enroll in almost any course that helps you improve your job skills or change career paths.
+Individual taxpayers can claim the Lifetime Learning Credit for certain types of training and educational expenses.
+You'll qualify if you take any type of postsecondary courses.
+You can enroll in almost any course that helps you improve your job skills or to change career paths.

-The IRS doesn’t require that your training leads to a degree, certificate or other credential.
-Your eligible training expenses include tuition, fees and books or required class supplies.
+The IRS doesn’t require that your training must lead to a degree, certificate or other credential.
+Your eligible training expenses include tuition, fees, books and required class supplies.

-Small business owners who provide external training opportunities for their employees can deduct most expenses that they paid for employee training.
+Small business owners who provide external training opportunities to their employees can deduct most expenses that they pay for employee training.
 You can also deduct the expenses when you reimburse your employee for work-related training.
-To be eligible, you must provide this training to your employees as a company fringe benefit.
+You must provide this training to your employees as a company fringe benefit to be eligible.

 You can deduct educational assistance expenses for each employee who uses the company’s plan at a qualifying educational venue.
-For the 2020 tax year, the maximum that the IRS allows you to reimburse or pay for employee educational assistance is $5,250.
-You must report amounts greater as additional wages for the employee.
+The maximum that the IRS allows you to reimburse or pay for employee educational assistance is $5,250 in the 2021 tax year.
+You must report amounts greater as additional wages paid to the employee.